-Scam targeting NETFLIX users wants your credit card information
+Scam Targeting NETFLIX Users Wants Your Credit Card Information

-AUGUSTA, Maine (NEWS CENTER) -- Officials warn of new scam targeting NETFLIX users, that is duping thousands of customers.
+AUGUSTA, Maine -- Officials warn of new scam targeting NETFLIX users, that is duping thousands of customers.

 Augusta police say Netflix subscribers are receiving emails asking them to update their personal membership information and that people should NOT respond.